nathansamsel/mnist_neural_network/README.md

 >>> network = neural_net.Net([784, 20, 30, 10])
 ```

+Note: To imagine inputs, the network size can only be 3 for now (input, 1 hidden layer, output).
+Will be expanded soon to accomodate n-layer.

 #### From here, you can load a saved network or you can train `network` from scratch.
 To load a previously saved network